MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemDiscoveryTypeFilter.md

 ---
 title: MCDRemoteSystemDiscoveryTypeFilter
-description: Learn about the 'MCDRemoteSystemDiscoveryTypeFilter' class.
+description: Learn about the MCDRemoteSystemDiscoveryTypeFilter class.
 This class is used to filter remote systems based upon discovery type.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---